By leaving us a gift in your will, you can help fund our vital work caring for children with life-shortening conditions and supporting their families.

 - A legacy means you don’t have to make a payment now.
 You’ll have the peace of mind of knowing you’ll be supporting us, but not until after you die.

 - Without the generous legacies we get, we simply couldn’t provide our 24/7 care services.
-And we’re currently only able to support around 15% of the families who need us, so your legacy could help us to reach other children, too.
+And we’re currently only able to support a small proportion of the families who need us, so your legacy could help us to reach other children, too.

 - Gifts to a charity are exempt from inheritance tax, income tax and capital gains tax.
 So when you gift it to a charity like ours, your money can go further and do more.